tolgaoa/ndn-dev-5g/README.md

-# 5G-NDN Integration Development
+# 5G-Service Mesh Proxy Development and Integration

-The goal of this project is to eventually integrate the NDN routing with the 5G core
+The goal of this project is to experiment with different Side Car Proxies by integrating HTTP1, HTTP2, HTTP3, NDN, etc, forwarding strategies with the 5G core VNFs.

-Also a golang proxy is used to convert HTTP1 messages from the 5G core to add OAuth 2.0 tokens, TLS encapsulation and HTTP2/HTTP3 conversion for comparing in cloud deployments.
+## Stable Versions
+### biproxy - HTTP \<-\> -HTTP1: tolgaomeratalay/biproxy:2.6
+### init-container: tolgaomeratalay/init:1.3